SonarSource/SonarTS/sonarts-core/docs/rules/bool-param-default.md

 # bool-param-default

 Having default value for optional boolean parameters makes the logic of function when missing that parameter more evident.
-When providing a default value is not possible, it points at poor design of the function.
-In this case developer should better define a new function implementing a logic of a missing parameter.
+When providing a default value is not possible, it is better to split the function into two with a clear responsibility separation.

 ## Noncompliant Code Example